IridioCapital/Mida/README.md

 The language's efficient handling of asynchronous tasks enables simultaneous management of multiple market feeds, execution of trades, and response to market events, ensuring optimal performance and responsiveness.

-Finally, we designed Mida in manner to incorporate C++, offering the flexibility for traders to develop C++ functions specifically tailored for super CPU-intensive tasks.
-This integration of C++ allows for enhanced performance optimization while combining the strengths of JavaScript/TypeScript for rapid development and strategy-focused programming.
+Finally, we designed Mida offering the flexibility to use C++, this integration allows for enhanced performance optimizations combined with the strengths of JavaScript/TypeScript for rapid development and strategy-focused programming.

 ## License and disclaimer
 [LICENSE](./LICENSE)<br><br>